scozv/blog/_pages/cv.en.md

 Company | Hujiang Education & Technology
 :-------|:-----------
-Project | DFS RESTful API for Production Line based on Golang Time | Sept, 2016 ~ Oct, 2016
+Project | Distributed file system server with `Golang` and Qiniu Intelligent Multimedia API Time | Sept, 2016 ~ Dec, 2016
 Role | `Golang` development and the owner of Delivery Team

-As the owner of the Distributed File System, I took charge of Requirement Analysis, Golang development, Version Control and Release.

-Achievement of DFS:

-* Improved the unit tests and release script for Golang system.
-* Released 3 new RESTful API as the request from production department.
-* Fixed 1 runtime error due to the unmerged branch.
-* Collaborated with the development team of the IaaS provider for specific feature.
+* Managed the delivery team to building the continuous delivery procedure for entire development group.
-* Created 27 Gitlab issues and finished 19 issues of them.
+* Rewarded a high qualified performance rating at the end of 4 months.
+* Delivered 3 new RESTful API.
+Fixed 1 critical runtime issue.
+19 DONE of 27 Gitlab issues.

-As a member of Infrastructure Architect Team, delivered 5 training sessions of _Algorithm 101_, including the Big O, Fundamental Data Structures, Tail Recursion and Sorting.
+* 5 training sessions of Algorithm 101, including the Big O, Fundamental Data Structures, Tail Recursion and Sorting.
-Meanwhile I was leading 6 members delivery team, building the continuous delivery process cross over the entire development group, communicating with cross departments to get resources and support.

 ### Q Treasury Solution Project (Sr. Product Development Engineer)